 A third subspecies, the pygmy fin whale (B. physalus patachonica) has been suggested, but is not currently officially recognized.

 The fin whale is in the family Balaenopteridae.
-Members of this family are also known as rorquals.
-Rorquals all have long ridges in their skin running from their mouths to their chests.
-These ridges allow the whales’ mouths to expand when eating.
+Members of this family are also known as rorqual whales, or just rorquals.
+Rorquals have long ridges in their skin running from their mouths to their chests.
+The ridged skin allows the whales’ mouths to expand when eating.

 What Does The Fin Whale Look Like?